Iznik pottery: Overview: role of Chinese porcelain

+In earlier periods, Chinese craftspeople used blue-and-white porcelain to replicate the styles of Islamic pottery and metal crafts.
+Chinese potters in the eighth century duplicated designs like lotus scrolls and motifs from Persian silverwork.

 Following the establishment of the Ottoman Empire in the early 14th century, Iznik pottery initially followed Seljuk Empire antecedents.

 After this initial period, Iznik vessels were inspired by Chinese porcelain, which was highly prized by the Ottoman sultans.
 As the potters were unable to make porcelain, the vessels produced were fritware, a low-fired body comprising mainly silica and glass.

 The originality of the potters was such that their use of Chinese originals has been described as adaptation rather than imitation.
 Chinese ceramics had long been admired, collected and emulated in the Islamic world.
 This was especially so in the Ottoman court and the Safavid court in Persia which had important collections of Chinese blue-and-white porcelain.
 Such Chinese porcelains influenced the style of Safavid pottery and had a strong impact on the development of Iznik ware.
 By the mid-16th century, Iznik had its own vocabulary of Turkish floral and abstract motifs in tight designs making use of a limited palette.
 Decoration progressed from pure symmetry to subtle rhythms.